HisenZhang/WRPI-auto/README.md

 ### 3. Station Configuration

+Create a copy from `modules/sample-config.py`.
+Rename the copy to `modules/config.py`.
-Modify configs in `modules/config.py` such as station name, audio loudness and quality, etc.
+Then modify configs in `modules/config.py` such as station name, audio loudness and quality, SMTP etc.

 ### 4. Import Media